jonesmin3/Q3-Project/README.md

 ## Database Structure

-The application includes a database with 5 tables, one for each course category.
+The application includes a database with 6 tables, one for each course category.
 Each table contains:

-- At least 10 questions per course.
+- At least 10 questions per course:
+  - 6 Multiple-choice questions
+  - 2 Fill in the blank questions
+  - 1 True or false question
+  - 1 Multi-answer select

 - Each question includes:
   - Question text
-  - Multiple-choice options
+  - Answer-choice options
   - Correct answer

 ## Technical Requirements